Exabyte-io/documentation/docs/entities-general/bank.md

 ## Hash Strings

-Merging is in practice performed through the generation of **hash strings**, such as the example mentioned in [this previous page](data.md).
+Merging of Bank entity items is in practice performed through the generation of **hash strings**, such as the example mentioned in [this previous page](data.md).
 When an Account-owned entity item is acted upon by the Bank Mapping Function during the process of its addition to the relevant Bank, the corresponding hash string is generated algorithmically by our platform.

 This hash is then compared to those of all entries contained already in the Bank Collection for the given entity type.
 In case of a positive match, the original Account-owned entity item is directly associated with the existing Bank item sharing the same hash string, without consequently the need to create a new duplicate Bank entry.